 Boston Public Computing CentersThe Boston Broadband Community Computing Centers are the result of a partnership between the Boston Centers for Youth & Families (BCYF), the Boston Housing Authority (BHA) and the Boston Public Library (BPL).
 These community-oriented training centers will provide a variety of free workshops and classes in basic computing and new technologies.
 The centers are located at nearly 50 BCYF, BHA and BPL facilities throughout Boston.

 All BPL branches and central facility are wireless hotspots.
 They also offer public desktop computing stations and laptop lending for patrons to reach internet-accessible resources.
 Did you know you can access various electronic materials from the library right from your own computer?
 Patrons can also participate in a city-wide computer training classes to gain a better understanding of computers and the features they offer.

-Citizens Connect AppThe Citizens Connect App helps residents and visitors to make Boston neighborhoods even better by reporting service issues such as potholes, to City government for a response and quick resolution.
+Citizens Connect AppThe Citizens Connect App helps residents and visitors to make Boston neighborhoods even better by reporting service issues such as potholes to City government for a quick resolution.